COVID-19 Entry Requirements for Bora Bora and the Islands of Tahiti

 The new requirements for French Polynesia are listed below.
 In addition to these requirements for entry, our Tahiti Specialists have consolidated the requirements for before, during and after your stay published by Tahiti Tourisme, Air Tahiti Nui, the High Commissioner of French Polynesia, the United States CDC and Los Angeles County into a one-page document named, The Venture Tahiti Pre-Flight Checklist.
 The checklist also contains supporting information, links, and explanations to simplify each of the new protocols and procedures.

 Our Tahiti Specialists have compiled a summary of the entry requirements published for travel to French Polynesia.
-These COVID-19 health and safety protocols were announced on April 16, 2021 with further clarification and modifications occurring over the last month.
+COVID-19 health and safety protocols were announced on April 16, 2021 with further clarification and modifications occurring over the last several months.
 The protocols below include the most recent modifications and refinements.

 We are closely monitoring the situation and will be updating this page as well as our COVID-19 Travel Resources section if additional guidance or further details are released.

-Please note, as of June 9th, French Polynesia is open for leisure tourism to visitors from the United States, France and French Territories (excluding Guyana), the United Kingdom or Green Zone Countries (currently: Canada, European area, Australia, South Korea, Israel, Japan, Lebanon, New Zealand, and Singapore).
+Please note, as of February 8, 2022, French Polynesia is open for leisure tourism to visitors from the United States, France and French Territories (excluding Guyana), the United Kingdom or other Orange Zone Countries (currently includes Canada, please check this link for the most current list).
 This is specific to "travelers residing in these countries for at least 15 days prior to their departure".
 If you have traveled outside of these countries in the 15 days prior to your departure, you will not be allowed to enter without restrictions.
 Only children traveling with vaccinated parents or guardians are exempt from the vaccination requirements.
 Unvaccinated travelers, and their accompanying family, will be subject quarantine for 10 days upon arrival in Tahiti.